 What did the results show?

-According to the study, men who had smoked cannabis had higher sperm counts and concentrations when compared to men who had never used the drug.
+According to the study, men who smoked cannabis had higher sperm counts and concentrations when compared to men who had never used the drug.

 Specifically, the semen samples revealed that men who had smoked cannabis had average sperm concentrations of 62.7 million sperm per milliliter of ejaculate.
 Those who had never smoked cannabis, on the other hand, had average concentrations of 45.4 million sperm per milliliter of ejaculate.
 The World Health Organization considers 15 million sperm per milliliter normal and only 5% of the cannabis smokers had sperm concentrations below this, compared with 12% of men who had never smoked cannabis.
-The investigators did make sure to control for other factors.
-These included age, race, caffeine and alcohol use.
+The investigators made sure to control for other factors.
+These included age, race, caffeine, and alcohol use.
 It also included body mass index and the use of other drugs including tobacco and cocaine.

 “Our findings were contrary to what we initially hypothesized.
 However, they are consistent with two different interpretations, the first being that low levels of marijuana use could benefit sperm production because of its effect on the endocannabinoid system, which is known to play a role in fertility, but those benefits are lost with higher levels of marijuana consumption,” said Feiby Nassan, lead author of the study and a postdoctoral research fellow at Harvard Chan School.
 “An equally plausible interpretation is that our findings could reflect the fact that men with higher testosterone levels are more likely to engage in risk-seeking behavior, including smoking marijuana.”